Uncrewed spacecraft: Ion

 An ion propulsion system is a type of engine that generates thrust by the means of electron bombardment or the acceleration of ions.
-By shooting high-energy electrons to a propellant atom (neutrally charge), it removes electrons from the propellant atom and this results in the propellant atom becoming a positively charged atom.
-The positively charged ions are guided to pass through positively charged grids that contains thousands of precise aligned holes are running at high voltages.
-Then, the aligned positively charged ions accelerates through a negative charged accelerator grid that further increases the speed of the ions up to 90,000 mph.
-The momentum of these positively charged ions provides the thrust to propel the spacecraft forward.
+By shooting high-energy electrons to a propellant atom (neutrally charged), it removes electrons from the propellant atom resulting in the propellant atom becoming positively charged.
+The positively charged ions, running at high voltages, are guided through positively charged grids that contain thousands of precisely aligned holes.
+The aligned positively charged ions accelerate through a negatively charged accelerator grid that further increases their speed, up to 90,000 mph.
+The momentum of these ions provides the thrust to propel the spacecraft.
 The advantage of having this kind of propulsion is that it is incredibly efficient in maintaining constant velocity, which is needed for deep-space travel.
-However, the amount of thrust produced is extremely low and that it needs a lot of electrical power to operate.
+However, the amount of thrust produced is extremely low and it needs substantial electrical power to operate.

 Mechanical devices

 Mechanical components often need to be moved for deployment after launch or prior to landing.
 In addition to the use of motors, many one-time movements are controlled by pyrotechnic devices.